SOMETIMES YOU BREAK A CLARINET

 Written by Aaron ⋅ Published on Friday, 5th April, 2013

-Once off the elevator, I began to explore the dimly lit hotel; slowly at first, then with growing curiosity; reading notes, opening drawers, peeking at mirrors that had been turned to face the wall.
-I was in a small sitting room when a scream came from one of the hallways; in danced Lady Macduff, played by Lily Ockwell.
-The surreal beauty of Lilly Ockwell’s performance, the seamless flow of dance & acting felt like the embodiment of beauty.
+I began to explore the dimly lit hotel; slowly at first, then with growing curiosity; reading notes, opening drawers, peeking at mirrors that had been turned to face the wall.
+I was in a small sitting room when a scream came from one of the hallways; Lady Macduff, played by Lily Ockwell.
+The surreal beauty of Lilly Ockwell’s performance held my attention completely, the seamless flow of dance & acting felt like the embodiment of beauty.
 That the experience is staged was forgotten long ago, as was any apprehension I’d had about seeing the show.
-I might have explored more of the hotel or followed other characters but I chose to stay with Lady Macduff; this involved a lot of running, being locked with her in a small closet sized room, and ended with her kiss on my cheek back in the Manderkey Bar at the end of the show.
+I might have explored more of the hotel or followed other characters but I chose to stay with Lady Macduff; this involved a lot of running, being locked with her in a small closet sized room, & ended with her kiss on my cheek back in the Manderkey Bar at the end of the show.